Saturday, 19 September 2020

 A bricked up church doorway, accessed up unlevel steps

-Writing the guidelines that inform national work in the Church of England, which can be found at https://www.oxford.anglican.org/wp-content/uploads/2019/03/Autism-Guidelines-2019.pdf for example.
+Writing the guidelines that inform national work in the Church of England, which can be found at https://www.oxford.anglican.org/autism for example.
+Glad of the collaboration of many others with this.

 Being a guest preacher at St Martin in the Fields in London for the disability conference weekend.

-Being part of the planning processes, and occasionally a speaker, at the events held there in collaboration with Inclusive Church.
+Being part of the planning & accessibility processes, and occasionally a speaker, at the events held there in collaboration with Inclusive Church.

-And, being a 'fairly regular' for Radio 4's Prayer for the Day series, etc.
+And, having been a 'fairly regular' for Radio 4's Prayer for the Day series, etc.

 I work with fabulous people, and many very inclusive and generous leaders.